ropensci-archive/roweb2/content/blog/2020-05-19-covid-19-open-data/index.md

 - taxonomy: A good place to start is the [taxonomy task view][], covering many options for working with online taxonomy data

 - occurrences: Occurrence data forms the basis of much ecological research.
-The largest source of occurrence data ([GBIF][] can be accessed with the [rgbif][] package.
+The largest source of occurrence data, [GBIF][], can be accessed with the [rgbif][] package.
 Many more are listed in the README for the package [spocc][].

 - natural history/traits: Conservation researchers may want to fetch data from the IUCN Red List via [rredlist][], Fishbase life history data from [rfishbase][], bird data from [auk][] or [rebird][], or trait data from various marine taxa in WoRMS (called "attributes" by WoRMS; [worrms][]).